zzzx1224/A-Bit-More-Bayesian/pacs_code/README.md

 python pacs_test.py --test_domain cartoon --log_dir cartoon_model
 ```
 Change the target domain as the training phase.
-A trained model for cartoon domain is in `./logs/cartoon_model/`.
 Change the `cartoon_model` to other names to evaluate other trained models